Skip to main content

 Which resource should you choose?

-There is no straightforward answer to this—each resource indexes a different combination of publications, so the list of your documents contained in each, as well as their associated citation counts, are likely to differ.
-No single citation index will give you a complete citation count.
+There is no straightforward answer to this—each resource indexes a different combination of publications, so the list of a researcher's documents contained in each, as well as their associated citation counts, are likely to differ.
+No single citation index will provide a complete citation count.
 By searching a number of citation indices you can gain a better idea of the actual citation count for a particular article.

 Web of Science

-Once you have generated a list of publications by a particular author, you can generate a citation report to view graphs and summary data.
+Once you have generated a list of publications for analysis, you can generate a citation report to view graphs and summary data.

 Watch a video detailing this process: Web of Science Citation Report.